(All fields required)

 Please enter your name.

-A sweat chloride test, also called a sweat test, is a test done to find out if a child has cystic fibrosis (CF).
+A sweat chloride test, also called a sweat test, is done to find out if a child has cystic fibrosis (CF).

 Your child is having this test done because of symptoms that are sometimes seen in children who have cystic fibrosis.